-To be honest, most clients don’t really care about most of that stuff.
+To be honest, most clients don’t care about most of that stuff.
 That’s why they hire experts from a media agency to do it.
 What they do care about is how media buying can grow their business.
-And that bit is where most media agencies really struggle to tell a good story.
+And that bit is where most media agencies struggle to tell a good story.

-Media Post Campaign Analysis
+Media Post-Campaign Analysis

-In fact, generally the only thing worse than a media planning training day, is the media post campaign analysis session.
+In fact, the only thing generally worse than a media planning training day is the media post-campaign analysis session.

 But somehow these never, ever seem to say the media agency didn’t do as good a job as they could.

-But this is a little like eating a terrible meal at a restaurant, complaining and then being given an extra free terrible desert and coffee afterwards.
+At best, they might admit some placements underperformed.
+And that they’ve negotiated bonus placements to make up the difference.
+But this is like eating a bad meal at a restaurant, complaining and then getting an extra free terrible dessert and coffee afterwards.

 But we’re not quite done yet.

-The relationship side of media buying is weird
+The "relationships" of media buying

-Because, when they are not writing mega long Powerpoint decks or incredibly complicated media schedules, that’s where most media buying types seem to spend most of their time.
+And that’s just the official networking.
+There’s also the unofficial side.
+We’re pretty sure the most profitable pubs and cafes in any city are the ones near media agencies.
+Because when they aren’t writing mega-long PowerPoint decks or incredibly complex media schedules, that’s where most media buying types seem to spend most of their time.